intmus/inttheory22-23/_02-int-scales-keys/c1-intervals.md

 ### Important concepts

 - _**Qualities**_: P = perfect, M = major, m = minor, A = augmented, d = diminished
-- _**Diatonic** intervals in the examples below_
+- _**Diatonic vs Chromatic** intervals in the examples below_
+  - Diatonic intervals in the examples below
-  - Perfect unison(1) and major 3rd from the harmonic intervals
+    - Perfect unison(1), major 3rd, and major 7th from the harmonic intervals
     - Major 2nd from the melodic intervals
     - Perfect unison(1) and major 6th from simple intervals
     - Perfect 15th and major 10th from the compound intervals
     - Minor 6th from the inversion pairs
   - _**Chromatic** intervals in the examples below_
     - All other intervals
+- **Inversions**
+  - The bottom row of intervals are the inversions of each interval in the top row.
+For example, the M7 in the bottom row is the inversion of the m2 directly above it in the first row.

 {% capture ex1 %}X:1
 T:Intervals